donishadsmith/neurocaps/docs/user_guide/installation.rst

 Windows Users
 ^^^^^^^^^^^^^
-To avoid installation errors related to long paths not being enabled, pybids will not be installed by default.
+To avoid installation errors related to long paths not being enabled, PyBIDS will not be installed by default.
 Refer to official `Microsoft documentation <https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=powershell>`_ to enable long paths.

-To include pybids in your installation, use:
+To include PyBIDS in your installation, use:

 .. code-block:: bash

     pip install neurocaps[windows]

-Alternatively, you can install pybids separately:
+Alternatively, you can install PyBIDS separately:

 .. code-block:: bash